Josh Lowe Player Props: Rays vs. White Sox

 Josh Lowe At The Plate

-- Lowe is batting .362 with five doubles, four home runs and four walks.
+- Lowe has six doubles, four home runs and four walks while hitting .373.

-- Lowe enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .389 with two homers.
+- Lowe will look to extend his six-game hitting streak.
+He's batting .444 with one homer during his last outings.

-- In 78.6% of his 14 games this season, Lowe has picked up at least one hit.
-He's also had six multi-hit games.
+- In 80.0% of his 15 games this season, Lowe has picked up at least one hit.
+He's also had seven multi-hit games.

+- He has gone deep in four games this year (26.7%), homering in 7.3% of his chances at the plate.

-- Lowe has had an RBI in eight games this year (57.1%), including four multi-RBI outings (28.6%).
+- Lowe has driven in a run in nine games this season (60.0%), including five games with more than one RBI (33.3%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.